 Other Tips You Can Implement Right Away

-There many other effective strategies to help boost productive, including:
+There many other effective strategies to help boost productivity, including:

 - Getting exposure to natural daylight.